Dave Martinez: Washington Nationals

-Martinez returned to the Nationals franchise after playing with the club from 1988 to 1991 when it was the Expos.
+Martinez returned to the Expos/Nationals franchise after playing with the club from 1988 to 1991, when it had played as the Expos.
 He earned his first win as a major league manager in his first career game managed, as the Nationals shut out the Cincinnati Reds 2–0 on March 30, 2018, to begin the season.
 Throughout his first season, Martinez made strategic lineup moves; placing Bryce Harper in the leadoff spot for the first time in over four years on May 1, 2018, and allowing ace Max Scherzer to throw 121 pitches on May 19, 2018.
-The Nationals finished the 2018 season with an 82-80 record.
+The Nationals finished the 2018 season with an 82–80 record.
+Martinez participated in the 2018 Major League Baseball All-Star Game, held at Nationals Park in Washington, D.C., as a member of the National League team's coaching staff.

-The Nationals began the 2019 season with a 19-31 record and public calls began for Martinez to be fired.
-The Nationals rebounded and reached the 2019 World Series.
-In Game 6 of the best-of-7 series, Martinez was ejected after an argument with an umpire over a controversial call.
+The Nationals began the 2019 season with a 19–31 record and public calls began for Martinez to be fired.
+However, the Nationals rebounded, finished the season in second place in the National League East with a record of 93–69, and earned a wild-card spot in the playoffs.
+The Nationals then defeated the Milwaukee Brewers in the Wild Card Game, the Los Angeles Dodgers three games to two in the National League Division Series, and the St. Louis Cardinals in four games in the National League Championship Series, advancing to the 2019 World Series.
+In Game 6 of the best-of-seven series, Martinez was ejected after an argument with an umpire over a controversial call.
 The next night, Martinez and the Nationals captured the 2019 World Series championship by defeating the Houston Astros in Game 7.
-The Nationals won all four games as the visiting team, the first time that this has happened in a World Series.
+The Nationals won all four games as the visiting team, the first time that this happened in a World Series.

-In 2020, he had his pitching staff issue intentional walks at a higher rate than any other major league manager.